-This course introduces students to commercial ice machines.
-Components, electrical and mechanical operation sequences, control adjustment procedures, preventive maintenance, repairs, and installation procedures are emphasized.
-On completion, students should be able to install, service, and repair commercial ice machines.
+This course introduces students to ice machine types and their operation emphasizing function, installation, maintenance, and troubleshooting.
+Upon completion, students will be able to perform installation and maintenance procedures.

 ACR 147.
-REFRIGERANT TRANSITION AND RECOVERY (3-0-3)
+REFRIGERANT TRANSITION AND RECOVERY THEORY (3·0·3)

-This course is EPA approved and covers material relating to the requirements necessary for Type I, II, III, and universal certification.
-On completion, students should be prepared to pass the EPA 668 certification exam.
+This course is EPA-approved and covers material relating to the requirements necessary for type I, II, III, and universal certifications.
+Upon completion, students should be prepared to take the EPA 608 certification examination.

 ACR 148.
-HEAT PUMP SYSTEMS I (1·4·3)
+HEAT PUMP SYSTEMS I (1.4.3)

-Instruction received in this course centers around the basic theory and application of heat pump systems and components.
-Upon completion students will be able to install and service heat pumps in a wide variety of applications.
+This course provides basic instruction on the operation and servicing of heat pump systems.
+Additional emphasis is placed on basic theory and application of refrigerants for heat pump systems and on basic service of components.
+Upon completion, students will be able to install and service heat pumps.

 ACR 149.
-HEAT PUMP SYSTEMS II (1.4.3)
+HEAT PUMP SYSTEMS II (1-4-3)

-This is a continuous course of the basic theory and application of heat pump systems.
-Topics include the electrical components of heat pumps and their function.
-Upon completion students should be able to install and service heat pumps.
+This is a continuation course of the basic theory and application of heat pump systems.
+Emphasis is placed on electrical components of heat pumps and their function.
+Students should possess a strong foundation of electrical principles and theory.
+Upon completion, students should be able to install and service heat pumps.